ricardojoserf/covert-control/README.md

 ![img2](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/covert-control/image2.png)

-### Configuration in config.py

-- **googledrive_folder**: Url of public Google Drive folder to monitor.

 --------------------------------------------------------------------------------------

 # Onedrive

 It allows to execute commands uploading text files, images, audio and videos, unencrypted or encrypted with AES.
+The optional input argument is the public folder url, which can be also configured in config.py:

 ```
-python3 covert-onedrive.py
+python3 covert-onedrive.py [FOLDER_URL]
 ```

 The listener will check the OneDrive folder every 300 seconds by default (this can be updated in *config.py*).
-In this case an audio, "audio_encrypted.wav", is uploaded with the command encrypted with AES.
+In this case an audio, "audio_encrypted.wav", is uploaded with the command encrypted with AES:

 ![img3](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/covert-control/image3.png)